for everything you need to know about strata...

 Full Management

-Full Management is where the SM does just about everything on behalf of the Owners Corporation.
-Under this style of management, the Executive Committee (EC) for the Owners Corporation really only has to work closely with the SM, give the OK on a number of issues and provide the money (received from all the other owners) to pay the bills.
+Under this style of management, the Strata Committee (SC) for the Owners Corporation really only has to work closely with the SM, give approval on a number of issues unless a general meeting is required leaving the rest to the SM.

 Also, the accountant is always 'up-to-date' with all the latest tax laws - after all, that's his job - while it's relatively easy for you to miss something important if you aren't fully aware of all the latest changes in legislation.
 With strata, the SM is the professional who can keep you up with the latest legislative changes as well as save you lots of effort, hassle, pain and time.